 This is your reminder that you don’t need anyone else to complete you.
+In fact you are whole on your own.
 You need to practice self-love.

 You never need the people who left you behind, and even the people who are about to come to your life.

 If you just give yourself enough time alone, you’ll realize that you can happily live in this world on your own.
 You’ll realize that real joy is found in your own strength, passion, abilities, beauty, and soul.
 Not in the people you wish to be with.
 Not in the people you wish had stayed.
 And no, they were not able to take part of you.
 You’re created with built-in independence.
 You’re created to walk in this world fearlessly with your own two feet.

 Stop listening to the lie that whispers you’re deficient.

 Your longing for someone who you think is the missing puzzle of your life is just a lie.
 A lie that convinces you you’re not enough.
 A lie that makes you feel insufficient.
 A lie that daunts you in pursuing a more wonderful life that you alone can achieve.

 You have to learn to trust and embrace everything God planted in you the day you were conceived.
 And that everything is enough for you to survive and grab your dreams.
 That’s why He gives you tough times; He wants you to use the incredible strength you possess.
 You don’t need anybody.
 Yours is just whole enough to help you make it through.